open-company/developer-onboarding/README.md

 ## Coding Guidelines

 We're much more interested in ensuring code follows the values and priorities described above than that it follows any particular coding standard.
-Code formatting is just the small tip of a very large iceberg; poorly formatted code can be programmatically tidied, but poorly done thinking can't be programatically rethought.
+Code formatting is just the small tip of a very large iceberg; poorly formatted code can be programmatically tidied, but poorly done thinking can't be programmatically rethought.
 That being said, here are some code guidelines we look for:

 * Do your best to conform to the coding style that's already there in the repository...
 That means we like it.
 * Use 2 soft spaces for indentation for white space irrelevant code/data.
 Use 4 soft spaces for white space relevant code/data.